Melrose Park, Illinois: Education

 Proviso Township High Schools District 209 serves Melrose Park students with Proviso East High School in Maywood.

 Other private schools in the area are Fenwick High School in Oak Park and St. Patrick High School in Chicago.

-The area’s community college is Triton College in River Grove.
+The area's community college is Triton College in River Grove.

+Transportation

+The Melrose Park station provides Metra commuter rail service along the Union Pacific West Line.
+Trains travel east to Ogilvie Transportation Center in Chicago, and west to Elburn station.
+Bus service in the village is provided by Pace.